tarql24/Newspaper-Scraper/README.md

 ### Dependencies

-You will need to npm install the following node modules:
+Here are the npm installs for the node modules:

 1. express
 2. express-handlebars